bruh3396/favorites-search-gallery/README.md

 ### Wildcard Examples

-( Same except "\*tag" aka "ends with" works here, but does not work on the site )
+Same as the normal site except "\*tag" (aka "ends with") works here, but does not work on the site

 | Query                       | Explanation                                                                          |
 |-----------------------------|--------------------------------------------------------------------------------------|